 If you live in an area that tends to have extreme weather, such as blizzards and hailstorms, covering your outdoor air conditioner will help prolong its life and save you from making expensive repairs.
 Air Conditioner Covers aren't necessary for mild climates, but are still useful to keep out stray leaves, dirt, rocks, grass, and other debris.

 The key reason to cover your air conditioner is to keep it efficient.
 An efficient AC unit means your electric bill is lower, and you save money on maintenance and eventual replacement.
 With outdoor AC replacement costing anywhere from $1,000 to $6,000, having a cover for when inclement weather hits can be a life (or rather, air conditioner) saver.

 Cold winter weather causes the most damage to air conditioning units.
 Snow piling up on top of the unit isn't the problem — the melting is.

 If temperatures rise above freezing, the snow will melt into the interior of your air conditioner.
 Depending on how old your air conditioner is and what metals it's made of, water could cause rust and corrosion.
 On top of that, the water could refreeze around the condenser coils, slowly weakening them.

-Freezing rain and snow will also cause ice to build up on the air conditioner fins.
-This can push the fans out of place.
-When you turn your AC back on in spring, air won’t be flowing the way it should and you may notice your home isn’t cooling as well as it used to.
+Freezing rain and snow will also cause ice to form on the air conditioner fins, pushing the fans out of place.
+When you turn your AC back on in spring, air won't be flowing the way it should, and you may notice your home isn't cooling as well as it used to.